Studio Swine: Background and work

-Azusa Murakami and Alexander Groves met while studying at the Royal College of Art in London, from which they both received Masters in Product Design degrees.
+Azusa Murakami and Alexander Groves met while studying at the Royal College of Art in London, from which they both received master's in product design degrees.
 Upon graduation, they founded Studio Swine.
 Murakami is also an architect who was trained at the Bartlett School of Architecture.
 Groves holds an undergraduate degree in fine art from Oxford University.

 Their sensory installations are an ongoing series of works they describe as "Ephemeral Tech" in which the boundaries between digital technology and natural forces are dissolved to create unnatural phenomena.
 Ephemeral Tech looks to a future where technology uses senses to transcend the familiar interfaces beyond the standard visual stimuli of flat screens, projections and LED arrays, and becomes inseparable from both built and natural environments.
 They explore the concept of Ephemeral Tech in their installations such as New Spring (2017).

 They are inspired by the filmmaking of Ray and Charles Eames and have said that they are designers of "mass communication rather than mass production".

 The collective's work has been exhibited at the Victoria and Albert Museum in London, 21 21 Design Sight in Tokyo, and shown in both Venice Art and Architecture Biennales.
 Examples of their work are held in the collection of the Museum of Modern Art (MoMA), Centre Pompidou, M+, Vitra Design Museum, and the Design Museum Gent.

 In 2022 Murakami and Groves created A.A.Murakami.
 Their inaugural project under this name was titled Floating World.

 The studio has relocated several times to conduct research and develop works informed by local geography, industry, and culture.
 Their practice combines immersive fieldwork with conceptual and material experimentation and has been characterized as applying methods similar to gonzo journalism within the field of design.
 Studio Swine views design as a means of grounding individuals in their physical environment through the integration of cultural history, craft traditions, and locally available resources, emphasizing a sense of place over digital or cyber contexts.